 barbuda land rights

-The Barbuda Land Act was a response to other historical attempts to undermine the long term security and identity of the people of Barbuda, and there have been many crooks associated with various Antigua Government Ministers.
-Robert Vesco and the Knights of New Aragon, Ed Joiner, Dave Strickland and the sand-mining, Bruce Rappaport and more recently Allen Stanford.
+The Barbuda Land Act was a response to other historical attempts to undermine the long term security and identity of the people of Barbuda, as we have learned from the many of the now infamous characters associated with various Antigua Government Ministers: Robert Vesco and the Knights of New Aragon, Ed Joiner, Dave Strickland and the sand-mining, Bruce Rappaport and more recently Allen Stanford and now Peter Virdee.
 Poor leadership and failed projects have left Antigua and Barbuda a corrupt economic backwater, prohibiting genuine positive development on Barbuda and dividing us politically.
-But Barbudans have always fought back, with litigation over many years including eventually preventing the Antiguan Labour Party Government under Lester Bird’s leadership from continuing to mine Barbuda sand and sell it for their own enrichment.
+But Barbudans have always fought back, with litigation over many years including successfully preventing the Antiguan Labour Party Government under Lester Bird’s questionable leadership from continuing to mine Barbuda sand and sell it for their own enrichment.

-Since the change of Government in Antigua from UPP back to ALP we have been forced to return to the bad old days of the control of Barbuda land by Antigua Labour Party government ministers.
-The Land Act has been tested, the intention being to force major development on Barbudans, to undermine the powers of the Barbuda Council and to monopolise all potential economic benefits from the acres of prime Caribbean ‘real estate’ that still exist over here.
-Prime Minister Gaston Browne’s Paradise Found Bill was part of this process – this 2015 Act was designed specifically to encourage his new economic envoy (the actor Robert De Niro and business partner James Packer to take up another huge area of land on Barbuda in addition to their acquisition of the K Club lease, without any reference to Barbudans.
-Since then the Land Act was again amended by the Prime Minister to facilitate other,even larger projects with long, cheap, beach-front leases proceeding without any local consultation, intending eventually to give freehold to these foreign so-called investors and wealthy Antiguans who want to speculate on buying land on Barbuda.
-So, after the island’s infrastructure was forced through Covid and Irma to completely run down and we were called ‘squatters’ by various sycophantic self-enriching government supporters – the Land Act was finally repealed.
+Since the change of Government in Antigua from UPP back to ALP we have been forced to return to the bad old days of the control of Barbuda land by the Antigua Labour Party.
+The Land Act has been tested, the intention being to force major development on Barbudans, to undermine the powers of the Barbuda Council and to monopolise all potential economic benefits from acres of prime Caribbean ‘real estate’ that still exist over here.
+Prime Minister Gaston Browne’s Paradise Found was part of this process – this 2015 Act was designed specifically to encourage his new economic envoy (the actor Robert De Niro) to take up another huge area of land on Barbuda in addition to the acquisition of the K Club lease, without any reference to Barbudans.
+Since then the Land Act was again amended by the Prime Minister to facilitate other even larger projects with long, cheap, beach-front leases proceeding without any local consultation, intending eventually to give freehold to these so-called investors and wealthy Antiguans who want to speculate on land on Barbuda, and in 2017 the Land Act was repealed.

 In spite of this many people of different nationalities live and work happily and have families here on Barbuda; Syrian, French, Italian, English, American, and Caribbean nationals from Dominica, Guyana, Jamaica, Dominican Republic, Cuba and more.
 Non- Barbudans can easily and cheaply lease land from a Barbudan resident or from the Council, according to the procedures that were listed in the Land Act, and many do.
 As a result Barbudans have a unique opportunity to enrich their lives through leasing or renting out a house or a business as is common in other parts of the world.
 The promotion of leases as a constructive way forward to develop Barbuda land without losing it forever has been continually and systematically ignored by Antiguan Government ministers over the years, coupled with missed opportunities to establish a port of entry, find small scale sustainable tourism projects that employ local people, and pressurise the appalling Antiguan banking system to recognise Barbudan land-rights as title deeds and assist us with loans to facilitate development.
 We are a beautiful twin island state, there is no need for conflict.